-Brands Hatch, Kent is one the United Kingdom’s most iconic motor racing circuits, having hosted 12 British Grand Prix between 1964 and 1986.
+Brands Hatch is one the world's most iconic motor racing circuits, having hosted 12 British Grand Prix between 1964 and 1986.
 It was also the venue for a number of the cycling races for the London 2012 Paralympic Games.
-The 3.9km Grand Prix circuit on which the Revolve24 event takes place delivers pure cycling emotion of arduous climbs, smooth tarmac, banking corners and exhilarating descents.
+The 3.9km Grand Prix circuit provides a great challenge of arduous climbs, banking corners and exhilarating descents.

 In 3.9km a rider will have an elevation gain of 65m and endure a maximum gradient of 9% as well as hit maximum speeds coming off the iconic Druids hairpin bend as the track curves into the downhill off-camber Graham Hill Bend!